max-mapper/menubar/readme.md

 - `hide` - the line before window.hide is called (on window blur)
 - `after-hide` - the line after window.hide is called
 - `after-close` - after the .window (BrowserWindow) property has been deleted
+- `focus-lost` - emitted if always-on-top option is set and the user clicks away

 ## tips

 - Use `mb.on('after-create-window', callback)` to run things after your app has loaded.
 For example you could run `mb.window.openDevTools()` to open the developer tools for debugging, or load a different URL with `mb.window.loadUrl()`

+- Use `mb.on('focus-lost')` if you would like to perform some operation when using the option `always-on-top:true`